cis1950android/cis1950android.github.io/styleguide.md

+---
+layout: page
+title: Kotlin Style Guide
+nav_order: 4
+description: A listing of all the course staff members.
+---

 # **Kotlin Style Guide**

 The official style guide of CIS1950-201: Android Development in Kotlin.
 Please stick to this guide when writing code for your homeworks and projects.
 Consistency is key for a clean, readable code.